mrvivacious/Conscious_consumer/README.md

   However, with a little bit of JavaScript, we will find that we can customize the way websites present themselves, enabling us to levels of customization that benefit ourselves and our purposes ~
 </p>

-For instance, I didn't like seeing "likes" on social media, so I <a href="https://chrome.google.com/webstore/detail/likefree/hejgbghjhjiilikhjinpbooockoiipek">built an app that hides the likes</a>.
+For instance, I didn't like seeing "likes" on social media because I noticed that I was unintentionally skipping past posts with "less" activity.
+As I didn't think that my viewing experience was fair and needlessely based on what other people thought instead of me making my own opinion, I <a href="https://chrome.google.com/webstore/detail/likefree/hejgbghjhjiilikhjinpbooockoiipek">built an app that hides the likes</a>.
 Here is a demo using Instagram:

 Without browser modifications | After browser modifications :-:|:-: